 You can choose the currency in which to display the values in the Cost and Rate fields.
 The default currency for public cloud accounts is the US Dollar (USD).
-HPE Consumption Analytics Portal will convert the Cost and Rate field values in your data from US dollars (USD) to your display currency based on the exchange rate for the relevant date, as supplied by currencylayer.
+HPE Consumption Analytics platform will convert the Cost and Rate field values in your data from US dollars (USD) to your display currency based on the exchange rate for the relevant date, as supplied by currencylayer.

-If your account uses a public cloud provider that reports cost data to you in a currency other than USD, you can specify this source currency for your data collection and HPE Consumption Analytics Portal will convert from that currency to your display currency as of the charge date.
+If your account uses a public cloud provider that reports cost data to you in a currency other than USD, you can specify this source currency for your data collection and HPE Consumption Analytics platform will convert from that currency to your display currency as of the charge date.

 HPE GreenLake Accounts